decretist/Dissertation/Chapter4/pca.md

 visualizing quantitative data in more than three dimensions, we need to find a way to reduce the number of dimensions.
-This is where the technique of principal component analysis, or PCA, becomes useful.[^16]
+This is where the technique of principal component analysis, or PCA, becomes useful.

 PCA first combines as many of the raw dimensions as possible into synthetic components on the basis of strong correlations, either positive or negative.
-For example, going back to the data on the frequencies of *in* and *non* in the first- and second-recension *dicta*, the two dimensions of the graph could be collapsed into a single component that could be thought of as representing the probability that *in* will, and that *non* will *not*, occur in a given sample.
-(And this is, in fact, what the software that I'm using for this project does.)
+For example, referring back to Figures 0a and 0b in the two-dimensional vizualization section above, the two dimensions of the plot could be collapsed into a single axis or component that can be thought of as representing the frequency with which *in* does, and *non* does *not*, occur in a given sample.

-Finally, PCA displays the two components that contribute the most to the total variation between the samples, and graphically arranges the samples according to their probability relative to those two components.
+The effect would be to reconfigure the plots in such a way that the samples representing the *dicta* from *de Penitentia* (dePen), the first-recension *dicta* (Gratian1), and the second-recension *dicta* (Gratian2) would be placed from left to right along a single horizontal axis.
+PCA then displays the two components that contribute the most to the total variation between the samples, and graphically arranges the samples according to their probability relative to those two components.[^pca2]
+(**Updated 24 June 2020.**)

+---

 For the case statements, I simply used the text from the vulgate *Decretum* as it appears in the Friedberg edition.[^19]